Why is this medication prescribed?

 How should this medicine be used?

 Doxycycline injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein).
-It is usually given every 12 or 24 hours over a period of 1 to 4 hours.
+It is given every 12 or 24 hours over a period of 1 to 4 hours.
 The length of your treatment depends on the type of infection you have and how your body responds to the medication.

 You may receive doxycycline injection in a hospital or you may administer the medication at home.
 If you will be receiving doxycycline injection at home, your healthcare provider will show you how to use the medication.
-Be sure that you understand these directions, and ask your healthcare provider if you have any questions.

 Use doxycycline injection until you finish the prescription, even if you feel better.
 If you stop using doxycycline injection too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.